If you’re considering a career in law, you’re probably looking at the most affordable law schools to minimize student debt — and you should be.

 - Average starting salary: $109,030

-Combined with high employment rates of 95.5 percent, UCLA law grads are well-positioned to maximize post-law school earnings.
+Add employment rates of 95.5 percent, and UCLA School of Law grads are well-positioned to maximize post-law school earnings.

 17. University of Florida (Levin)